-The funded status decreased from 71.8% in the prior year to 64.5% at June 30, 2022.
-The primary reason for the decrease in the System's funded status is investment performance less than the assumed rate of return.
-Over time, the benefit structure of the plan, coupled with contributions and investment returns, are primary drivers of the funded status of the funded status.
+The funded status increased to 65.0% at June 30, 2023 from 64.5% in the prior year.
+The primary reasons for the increase in the System's funded status are a positive investment return and a significant increase in contributions, resulting from higher salaries.
+The funded status increase was somewhat offset by an increase in the total pension liability due to the higher salaries.
+Over time, the benefit structure of the plan, coupled with contributions and investment returns, are primary drivers of the funded status.

-Schedule of Funding Status As of June 30, 2022
+Schedule of Funding Status As of June 30, 2023